DND CP Program outcome data are available upon request.

 - Objective 6: Ninety percent or more of the employers of CP graduates, who respond to the 1-year post-graduation survey, will report themselves satisfied with the preparation of the entry level dietitian.

-Objective 1: Fifty percent of the CP graduates will find employment in the State of Indiana within the first year following graduation.
+Objective 1: Fifty percent of the CP graduates of the DND will find employment in the state of Indiana within the first year following graduation.